bhavukchawla/adobe-ai-virtual/README.md

-# Adobe Virtual Training
+# AI Webinar

-Class Materials for the Adobe Virtual Training
+Class Materials for the AI Webinar

-These materials are the labs and exercises for the Adobe AI Virtual Training.
+These materials are the labs and exercises for the AI Webinar.

 Start with the prerequisites and then move on to lab 01.
 They are designed to be run with Tensorflow 2 using the Keras interface on a notebook instance on the  Google AI platform.